 Tickets can be obtained direct from the Mad Cool web (www.madcoolfestival.es) or from usual outlets Ticket Master, Festicket as well as FNAC, Halcón Viajes and Carrefour.

-Access to the festival is via wristband which is supplied at the festival ticket booth on presentation of a printed ticket from authorised dealers.
+Access to the festival is via wristband which is supplied at the festival ticket booth on presentation of a printed ticket from authorised dealers or can be delivered to you before hand.
 Children under eight are welcome if they have purchased a ticket and are accompanied by an adult (parent of legal guardian).
 Discounts are available with Club Mad Cool membership, see web for details.

 The Viladebebas precinct can be reached by Metro (Línea 8, purple line) the stop is Feria de Madrid (previously known as Campo de las Naciones).
 By train, C1, Cercanías Renfe as well as the special bus service laid on by Mad Cool leaving from Plaza de Castilla, and Madrid’s taxi service.

 For festival visitors who want to combine gastronomy and rock music we highly recommend lunch and/or dinner at Ático Restaurant (The Principal Madrid) and Ramón Freixa Madrid (Único Hotel Madrid), the latter with 2 Michelin Stars and 3 Repsol ‘Suns’ and the former with one Repsol ‘Suns’.
 Either restaurant provides a great opportunity for foodies to experience the intuitive Mediterranean cuisine of one of Spain’s most renowned chefs.
 While Ático is ideal for a less formal dining experience Ramón Freixa Madrid is a full on gastronomic delight where the chef shows his Rock n’Roll avant-garde approach that combines creative technique with the utmost respect for raw material.